 Our nervous systems are comprised of two primary sub-systems, our sympathetic and parasympathetic nervous system, with the parasympathetic system being quite vital as it's responsible for the metabolism, breathing, digestion, and even heart health!

-The relaxed pace and deep breathing of yoga activates the parasympathetic nervous system and even decreases the likelihood that the sympathetic nervous system could be triggered which helps to lower stress levels, as well as blood pressure.
+The relaxed pace and deep breathing of yoga activate the parasympathetic nervous system and even decreases the likelihood that the sympathetic nervous system could be triggered which helps to lower stress levels, as well as blood pressure.

 Another benefit with a lot of promise is the benefit of yoga on reducing the symptoms of epilepsy.
 If you're at all familiar with the history of the ketogenic diet, you know that the diet initially gained acclaim because of its efficacy in aiding to remediate the symptoms of epileptic seizures in children.